Meet Our Team

 In 2008 Kristi was awarded with Handwriting Without Tears Level 1 Certification.
 She is an expert in the area of fine motor development, pre-writing and handwriting skills and interventions and the creator of The Write Stuff, her first self owned business providing homebased handwriting intervention to children in lower Fairfield County.
 Kristi consults with many local pre-schools and elementary schools and trains teachers on how to introduce Handwriting Without Tears into their classrooms.
 In 2008 Kristi was awarded the Creative Classroom Mini Grant by the City of Stamford Chamber of Commerce, allowing her to create a handwriting program for children in grades K-5 in the Stamford Public Schools who were struggling with handwriting mechanics but did not otherwise qualify for special education intervention.
 She worked closely with district administrators to create and implement this program throughout the Stamford Public Schools as they adopted the Response to Intervention (RTI) approach.
 In 2010 she recieved certification in the Vital Links Therapeutic Listeing program and currently designs and implements home based listening programs to compliment a childs therapeutic intervention.
-In 2012 Kristi furthred her expertise in the area of auditory programming and intervention when she became trained and certified in the use of Integrated Listening Systems method (iLs) and even further when she recieved her certification in the use of the iLs Safe and Sound Protocol (SSP).
+In 2012 Kristi furthred her expertise in the area of auditory programming and intervention when she became trained and certified in the use of Integrated Listening Systems method (iLs) and even further when she recieved her certification in the use of the iLs Safe and Sound Protocol (SSP) in 2018.

 I began my college studies as a physical therapy student but quickly realized that my passion and interests were best suited to being an occupational therapist.
 I was fortunate to be able to enroll and graduate with honors from Quinnipiac University with a Masters in Occupational Therapy.